Mapping Commercial GIS Data Usage Rights: A Deterministic Pipeline

 def normalize_license(raw_text: str) -> Optional[str]:

-"""Map free-text license strings to standardized matrix keys."""
+"""Map free-text license strings to a RIGHTS_MATRIX key.

 if not raw_text: